Romans 14:1

 For unto this, Christ died and lived in order that even dying and living, He might reign.

 Paraphrase: Now this was the purpose of Christ’s coming to earth, submitting Himself to the death of the cross and then rising from the grave in victory.
 All this, He did to redeem His people from slavery and to purchase them at the cost of His own life.
 Now, he owns them and rules over all of them to their flourishing and to His glory.
-He and He alone has the right to pass judgment on their practice.
+Now if He has purchased them and if He owns them, then He and He alone has the right to pass judgment on their practice.
+You did not purchase them; and therefore, you have no right to pass judgment on them in these matters.

 Comments: